 So often the goal is to reprocess the IDoc.
 In these cases, however, you must first set the IDoc to a different state.
 The latter must allow reprocessing.
 Some states, such as 20, do not allow direct processing.
 Therefore, a change of status to 30 is required first.
 Status 30 means: “IDoc is ready for shipment (ALE service)”.
 For outgoing IDocs, select 30 for reprocessing.
 For incoming operations 64.
 Attention: Resend IDoc status 03 – these IDocs have already been sent to the EDI subsystem.
 Before you resend the data, check that the data has not already arrived at the communication partner.

 SAP Report RC1_IDOC_SET_STATUS

-SAP IDoc Change Transaction – Log in to the SAP System and start transaction SA38 or SE38.
+SAP IDoc Change Transaction – Log on to the SAP system and start transaction SA38 or SE38.
 Then enter RC1_IDOC_SET_STATUS as the program and select Run in the function bar.

 You can initiate the processing of the IDoc via the context menu in transaction BD87.

 You can also use the SAP programs RBDINPUT – Processing Incoming IDocs and RBDOUTPU – Processing Of Outgoing IDocs for Processing.

 Do you have any questions about this topic?

 SAP IDoc Status 68 – Incorrect or “unwanted” IDocs are only physically deleted in exceptions.

 Manually Delete – As a rule, you manually transfer these IDocs in SAP to status 68 “Error, no further processing”.
 You also set this status state in the IDoc via the above report.
 Or you can work with the “Restrict and Process” function from the context menu.
 For the physical deletion of IDocs there is transaction WE11 (Report: RSETESTD).